DIBYARANJANDASH/Machine-Learning-Assignments/README.md

 ## Assignment 2:
 To build a classification model for a data file __pima-indians-diabetes.data.csv__  using __Decision Tree Classifier, Random Forest Classifier and Arificial Neural Network Model__ and compare their __accuracy score__ to decide the best one
+## Churn Modelling:
+Model that will predict the customer churn based on several features.